torvalds/linux/Documentation/i2c/slave-interface.rst

 =====================================
-Linux I2C slave interface description
+GNU/Linux I2C slave interface description
 =====================================

 by Wolfram Sang <wsa@sang-engineering.com> in 2014-15

-Linux can also be an I2C slave if the I2C controller in use has slave functionality.
+GNU/Linux can also be an I2C slave if the I2C controller in use has slave functionality.
 For that to work, one needs slave support in the bus driver plus a hardware independent software backend providing the actual functionality.
 An example for the latter is the slave-eeprom driver, which acts as a dual memory driver.
-While another I2C master on the bus can access it like a regular EEPROM, the Linux I2C slave can access the content via sysfs and handle data as needed.
+While another I2C master on the bus can access it like a regular EEPROM, the GNU/Linux I2C slave can access the content via sysfs and handle data as needed.
 The backend driver and the I2C bus driver communicate via events.
 Here is a small graph visualizing the data flow and the means by which data is transported.
 The dotted line marks only one example.
 The backend could also